 Free Arts continues to manage a strong financial position.
+Reduction in assets and a decrease in net revenue were planned and budgeted.
 Throughout the pandemic, Free Arts' important mission was supported at a high level by individuals, foundations, and businesses in our community.
 This, coupled with conservative budgeting in uncertain times led to several years of higher-than-budgeted net revenues.
-We are directing reserve dollars back into programs while also investing in our future.
+This year's asset reduction smartly used cash reserves to invest in growth, accelerate expansion, and serve more children.
+In 2024, we again budgeted to draw down cash reserves, but fewer than fiscal year 2023.
+We look to fiscal year 2025 as a revenue neutral year, aligning to our philosophy of holding 3-6 months of reserves/liquidity to provide stable cash flow throughout the year.